On this page:

 - Oxford AstraZeneca COVID-19 Vaccine

-Vectored vaccines can be replicating or non-replicating:
+Viral vector vaccines can be replicating or nonreplicating:

-J&J/Janssen’s COVID-19 vaccine Ad26.COV2.S is an adenovirus vectored vaccine that has been shown to be highly effective in preventing symptomatic COVID-19 disease.
+J&J/Janssen’s COVID-19 vaccine Ad26.COV2.S is an adenovirus vectored vaccine that has been shown to be effective in preventing symptomatic COVID-19 disease.

 In April 2021, CDC and FDA lifted a 10-day pause in U.S. use of the J&J/Janssen vaccine prompted by reports of a rare and severe type of blood clot combined with low blood platelet levels after vaccine administration.
 The agencies’ investigations determined that “available data show that the vaccine’s known and potential benefits outweigh its known and potential risks.”
 A warning was added to the vaccine’s label reflecting the identification of 15 cases of thrombosis-thrombocytopenia syndrome following administration, all of which occurred in women between the ages of 18 and 59.

+In May 2022, the FDA restricted authorization of the J&J/Janssen vaccine to adults 18 years and older who were medically ineligible to receive another COVID-19 vaccine, or who otherwise would not receive another COVID-19 vaccine, while still noting that the benefits of J&J/Janssen vaccine outweigh the risks.
 FDA's updated fact sheet for providers refers clinicians to the American Society of Hematology’s FAQ on Vaccine-Induced Immune Thrombotic Thrombocytopenia for relevant diagnosis and treatment considerations.
 Health care providers are asked to report adverse events using VAERS.

 Safety and Efficacy of Single-Dose Ad26.COV2.S Vaccine Against Covid-19 (Sadoff, April 2021)